AdeyAA/ServerlessMoviesAPI/README.md

 - Upload Movie Data: Prepare your movie data (csv/json) and upload it to the DynamoDB table.

-- Store Images in S3: Upload a movie cover imagess to an S3 bucket.
+- Store Images in S3: Upload a movie cover images to an S3 bucket.

 - Deploy Serverless Functions: Deploy the serverless functions using AWS Lambda